Can I revoke consent to services, evaluations or Special Education?

 Signature of Parent

-If I consent to a Special Education evaluation for IEP eligibility, am I also consenting to my child getting Special Education?
+If I consent to an evaluation for Special Education eligibility, am I also consenting to my child getting Special Education services or an IEP?

-Sometimes parents are concerned that if they consent to an evaluation for Special Education eligibility, they might be also consenting to their child getting Special Education—the Oregon Department of Education explains below that “consent for initial evaluation does not mean that you have also given your consent for…special education”, and that you can revoke your consent.
+Sometimes parents are concerned that if they consent to an evaluation for Special Education eligibility, they might be also consenting to their child getting Special Education services or an IEP (i.e., Individualized Education Program or Plan)—the Oregon Department of Education explains below that “consent for initial evaluation does not mean that you have also given your consent for…special education”, and that you can revoke your consent.
 I encourage you to know your rights, which the Oregon Department of Education reviews in their Procedural Safeguards Notice.
 I also suggest you consider the value of a full evaluation that should help you make a more informed decision about your child’s education.

 Your school…cannot conduct an initial evaluation…to determine eligibility…to receive special education…without first…obtaining your consent….